Love in the Workplace:

 We recommend that you pre-empt this situation by laying down some guidelines or even a few light regulations in your Employee Handbook.
 That way, if you need to intervene or discuss the situation with either or both of them, it won't seem as if you are targeting them personally.

 What kind of policies are appropriate?

-But you still need to get some guidelines written down to stave off trouble arising either from burgeoning passion that doesn't, erm, contain itself at work or from the repercussions of a nasty break up.
-Here's our tips:
+It's a good idea to get some guidelines written down to stave off trouble arising either from burgeoning passion that doesn't, erm, contain itself at work or from the repercussions of a nasty break up.
+Here are our tips:

 Senior staff must have it made clear that they have particular responsibilities.
 You might want to make it a duty for management or supervisory staff to report a relationship with a subordinate for instance.
 This can be done with an assurance of confidentiality if the couple is not ready to "go public" with the entire business about their relationship.

 Aim, gently and respectfully, towards both people being open about what is going on.
 If you notice something happening, it's fine to have a chat with the couple about any implications for the business.
 If they haven't gone public yet you might like to do this separately.